s-c-soma/cmpe297_BreastCancerDiagnosis_withDeepTransferLearning/README.md

 ```

 ### EC2
-This app code and tensor server are served on a single EC2 instance.
+This app code is served on a single EC2 instance.
 To access this EC2, use the private key shared by the admin and run the following command:

 ```
 ssh -i ~/Desktop/258_key.pem  ubuntu@44.239.142.97